Tree decompositions with small width, spread, order and degree: Introduction

 \citet{DO95} introduced the following definition (motivated by connections to the congestion and dilation of graph embeddings).
 The \defn{spread} of a vertex $v$ in a tree-decomposition $(B_x:x\in V(T))$ is the number of nodes $x\in V(T)$ such that $v\in B_x$.
 If a vertex $v$ has spread $s$ in a tree-decomposition with width $k$, then $\deg(v)\leq sk$.
 So if $s$ is a constant, then the width must increase with the maximum degree.
 Conversely, \citet{BodEng-JAlg97} and \citet{DO95} independently showed that every graph with treewidth $k$ and maximum degree $\Delta$ has a tree-decomposition with width at most some function $f(k,\Delta)$, where every vertex has spread at most 2 (called a \defn{domino tree-decomposition}).
 The best known bound here is $f(k,\Delta)=(9k+7)\Delta(\Delta+1)-1$, due to \citet{Bodlaender-DMTCS99}.

 To avoid dependence on maximum degree, our focus is on tree-decompositions where the spread of a vertex $v$ is allowed to depend on $\deg(v)$.
-Some tree-decompositions with minimum width have vertices with spread much larger than their degree.
-For example, consider a cycle $C_n=(v_1,\dots,v_n)$ which has $\tw(C_n)=2$.
-Then $(\{v_2,v_3\},\{v_3,v_4\},\dots,\{v_{n-1},v_n\})$ is a path-decomposition of $C_n-v_1$, so adding $v_1$ to every bag gives a path-decomposition of $C_n$ with width 2, in which $v_1$ has spread $n-2$.
-On the other hand, \citet{DO95} proved the following upper bound on the spread:
+However, \citet{DO95} showed that one cannot hope for tree-decompositions with optimal width and spread bounded even by a function of the maximum degree.
+In particular, they constructed, for any integer $n$, a graph $G$ with treewidth 3 and maximum degree 4, such that in every tree-decomposition of $G$ with width 3 there is a vertex with spread $n$.
+This says that for spread to be bounded by a function of the degree, one must allow for tree-decompositions with near-optimal width. \citet{DO95} showed this is possible (albeit with large dependence on the treewidth).

 \begin{thm}[\citep{DO95}] Every graph $G$ with treewidth $k$ has a tree-decomposition with width at most $2^{k+1}(k+1)-1$, such that each vertex $v\in V(G)$ has spread at most $2\cdot3^{2^k}\deg_G(v)+1$. \end{thm}